Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The bolt releases are both vertical — separated slightly by placing the right-side bolt release slightly rearward.

-This is one of the most ergonomic ambidextrous lowers out there.
-It’s expensive, but also well made.
+This is one of the most ergonomic ambidextrous lowers available.
+It’s expensive but also well made.

 Prices accurate at time of writing